RaffaeleFiorillo/Fast_and_Curious/README.md

   -> Player Statistics:

-      - Statistical data of the player learning journey;
+      - Statistical data of the player's learning journey;
       - Smart suggestions/specific directions for improvement;

 ## How to support the game: